Table of Contents

 9 Types of Mutual Funds

-It’s important to understand how and why a mutual fund’s type matters before adding it to your portfolio.
-Some types of funds may be designed for growth, for example, while others are designed to generate income through dividends.
-Certain mutual funds may carry a higher risk profile than others, though they may yield the potential for higher rewards.
+Before adding mutual funds to your portfolio, it’s important to understand the different types.
+Some funds aim for growth, while others focus on steady income.
+Certain mutual funds may carry a higher risk profile than others, though they may offer the potential for higher rewards.

-Knowing more about the different mutual fund options can make it easier to choose investments that align with your goals and risk tolerance.
+Knowing more about the different mutual fund options can make it easier to choose investments that align with your goals and tolerance for risk.

 1. Equity Funds